elastic/package-registry/CONTRIBUTING.md

 #### Motivation

-Most of the migration work has been done by the `import-beats` script, but there're tasks that require developer's interaction.
+Most of migration work has been done by the `import-beats` script, but there're tasks that require developer's interaction.

 It may happen that your integration misses a screenshot or an icon, it's a good moment to add missing resources to